Anwar-Barakat/laravel-development-test/README.md

 - Display the order and its details.
 - Display user orders and their details.
 - Create a new order.
-- update the order only for the products.
+- Update the order only for the products.

+- add order test methods.

+inside the public directory there is an image that display how we can create these tables via pure MySQL